 Survey results revealed a wide variation across 48 states, but overall patterns clearly indicated the highest church attendance in the traditionally Southern states.
 Of the Southern states, Virginia had the lowest reported churchgoer rate with 44 percent, which still lies above the national average.
 Church attendance is also high in certain Midwestern states, including Nebraska with 53 percent.

-At the other end of the spectrum, the New England states show church attendance rates in the 20 to 30 percent range with the highest among those being Connecticut at 37 percent.
+At the other end of the spectrum, the New England states show church attendance rates in the 20 to 30 percent range with the highest among those being Connecticut at 37 percent. the rest

 Break looms within American Baptist Churches